We consider any form of bullying, harassment or victimisation to be unacceptable behaviour.

 - Outing or threatening to out someone as, lesbian, gay, bisexual, or trans

-Bullying and harassment are often confused, as some forms of bullying behaviour can be described as harassment if the behaviour meets the definitions on this page.
+Bullying and harassment are often confused, as some forms of bullying behaviour may also be considered to be harassment if the behaviour meets the definitions on this page.

-Some forms of harassment are also considered to be a ‘hate crime’.
+Some forms of harassment can also considered to be a ‘hate incident or hate crime’.
 A hate incident or crime is any act of violence or hostility against a person or their property that is motivated by hostility or prejudice towards a person due to a particular protected characteristic.

 What is victimisation?